SnehalGajbhiyeG/myYoutube/README.md

 # myYouTube

-> myYouTube is a powerful web application built with React, seamlessly integrating the YouTube API to deliver a feature-rich experience.
-Whether you're browsing for your favorite content, engaging in discussions, or enjoying live chat, myYouTube has you covered.
+> Built a YouTube clone using React with Redux for state management.
+Implemented search with suggestions, live chat, and a personalized recommendation system.
 ---

 ## Tech Stack